 2010 The Thing With Feathers was a semifinalist selection for 2010 FutureFest new play festival, Dayton, OH.
 6 plays were chosen from 12 semifinalists, selected from 390 submissions.

 2010 A Dying Wish had a reading Feb.
 15 at id Theater’s Sit In! reading series in New York.

-2010 Became Regional Representative for Washington state for Dramatists Guild of America
+2010-2017 Served as Regional Representative for Washington state for Dramatists Guild of America.

 2009 The Thing With Feathers had a reading Nov.
 11 at Lark Play Development Center in New York.